 - Students must adhere to the guidelines set forth in the Student Employment Handbook, which will be provided upon hire.

 Library Student Assistant

 - Check in/check out materials for patrons.

-- Maintain library cleanliness and facilitate a quiet environment for patrons who are studying.
+- Maintain library cleanliness and facilitate a lively, interactive, and collegial learning environment.

 - Shelve books and periodicals properly.

 - Assist with other Providence Library projects as needed.